- Brand name

 Please read this leaflet carefully before you start using Cystagon Capsules.Download CMI (PDF) Download large text CMI (PDF)

 All medicines have risks and benefits.
-Your doctor has weighed the risks of your taking Cystagon capsules against the benefits they expect it will have for you or your child.
+Your doctor has weighed the risks of you taking CYSTAGON against the benefits they expect it will have for you.

 Keep this leaflet with the medicine.

-Cystagon capsules contain a medicine called cysteamine that is used to manage nephropathic cystinosis, in children and adults.
+CYSTAGON contains a medicine called mercaptamine (cysteamine) that is used to manage nephropathic cystinosis, in children and adults.

-Cystagon capsules are only available on a doctor's prescription.
+CYSTAGON is only available with a doctor's prescription.